CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

    e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.
+* calls functions from `ListFilter` to filter data based on different criteria.

 #### Handling undo commands